American Association of Healthcare Executives

 - Engage the board in such consideration from the outset.

-- Set up a task force with appropriate authority to conduct this process.
+- Set up a multifunctional task force with appropriate authority to conduct this process.

-- Clearly articulate the reasons for considering a potential change in ownership—the anticipated benefits, risks of not undertaking a change and the desired outcomes.
+- Clearly articulate, in the context of the environment, the reasons for considering a potential change in ownership—the anticipated benefits, risks of not undertaking a change and the desired outcomes.

-- Establish specific criteria that should be used to evaluate various proposals regarding change of ownership or control.
+- Establish specific criteria, including values-based criteria, that should be used to evaluate various proposals regarding change of ownership or control.

 - Understand any legal limitations of your organization’s certificate of incorporation, articles of organization, charter or other binding documents that may restrict consideration of alternatives.

-- Conduct appropriate studies to assess various options for change that may be available to your organization and community, specifying the risks and benefits of each option as well as their impact on the community, staff and other stakeholders.
+- Conduct appropriate studies to assess various options for change that may be available to your organization and community, specifying the risks and benefits of each option as well as their impact on the community, staff, patients and other stakeholders.

 - As early as is feasible, engage the broader community in understanding the rationale for considering a change in ownership or control.